 Michael Lake joined the Jackson Police Department on July 31, filling a vacancy created by a retirement last year.
 Officer Lake had been a patrol deputy with the Washington County Sheriff’s Office.

 According to the Wisconsin Taxpayers Alliance’s annual report on municipal spending, the police department’s cost per resident in 2012 was $184, just below the median for communities of 5,500 to 7,500 population.
 The police department has been at or below the median for several years.

 A parent asked if an officer could remind the neighborhood youngsters about the rules for crossing the street or riding their bikes.
 Officer Gerke steeled herself for this assignment.
 The young man to the left is displaying a “safety citation”, good for an ice cream cone, for wearing his helmet.

 FIREWORKS ARE NOT LEGAL IN JACKSON (or anywhere else)

 It’s simple: fireworks that explode or fly aren’t legal.
 That means no firecrackers or rockets… period.
 Sparklers, snakes, and fountains are just fine.
 Disturbing the neighborhood with bottle rockets can get you a $155 citation.

-Thanks to the efforts of Officer Jennifer Gerke (right, with Paisley), our police officers will hand out “safety citations” to youngsters they see wearing helmets while biking and skating.
+The “safety citation” program has ended for this year.
 We appreciate the support of John Kruepke, owner of the Snak Shak, and Cedar Crest Ice Cream for donating the ice cream, and B&L Graphic Solutions, for printing the citations.